 Why Should You Do Yoga?

 The reason yoga is my predominant form of exercise is because I do it to feed my soul, rest my mind, connect with my physicality and the inner and outer movements of my temple.

 In yoga, I find the value in persistence and progress.

 Day by day, practice by practice, yoga has added enormous wealth and richness to my life.

 What I practice each day is an alchemy of the most important aspects of healing.

 It’s my morning yoga wake up call, Grateful Dung™ practices before I eat, and peeking after I poo with Eau de Throne™.
 These practices consistently keep me conscious, present in the here and now, and tuned in during the day.
 My Castor oil pack and Beauty Sleep Eye Kit are the tools I use in my nightly wind-down.
 These practices are the foundation of what keeps me vibrant, alive, balanced, and shining with my own light.

 Why Hot Yoga?

 I always do hot yoga in the mornings, and the heated room really cranks up the benefits for the body.
-Here are a few reasons why I simply can’t live without it now:
+Here are a few reasons why I have made it my go-to: